Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Results of Numerical experiments

 We evaluate the proposed parameter transfer scheme on a dataset of $34,701$ weighted graphs with up to 20 nodes.
 The dataset includes all nonisomorphic graphs on 8 nodes, 300 Erd\H{o}s-R\'enyi random graphs on 14 nodes, and 50 Erd\H{o}s-R\'enyi with 20 nodes, where these random graphs have an edge-creation probability of $0.5$.
 The edge weights are drawn from three distributions: uniform on $(0,b)$, uniform on $(-b,b)$, and exponential.
 Without loss of generality, we set $b=1$ to generate weights and then rescale the edge weights in each instance so that $\wbar=1$.
-To provide a baseline against which to compare our transfer proposal, on each weighted graph we obtain optimized parameters and QAOA approximation ratios by exhaustive optimization.
-The precise definition of the weight distributions and an overview of the parameter optimization are given in the Methods section.
+To provide a baseline against which to compare our transfer proposal, we obtain optimized parameters and QAOA approximation ratios by exhaustive optimization for each weighted graph.
+The precise definition of the weight distributions and an overview of the parameter optimization are given in Appendix \ref{methods}.
 We release the full dataset in \texttt{QAOAKit}~\cite{datadirectlink1,datadirectlink2}.

 The median parameters to be transferred are provided in Table~\ref{table:median}.
 This one fixed set of median parameters is then transferred to each weighted graph following Eqs.~\ref{eq:scale_weighted_beta}--\ref{eq:scale_weighted_gamma}.
 Additionally, we have experimented with using rescaled fixed-angle conjecture parameters from \cite{wurtz2021fixedangle}.
 Because the median parameters provided better performance, we do not include the results using these fixed-angle conjecture parameters.